belanello/tidy_data/README.md

 **Combine all 6 files together(line 4-31)**

-1. combine subject id, activity labels, observational data for training data by columns.
+1. Combine subject id, activity labels, observational data for training data by columns.
-2. combine subject id, activity labels, observational data for test data by columns.
+2. Combine subject id, activity labels, observational data for test data by columns.
-3. combine 2 dataframes above by rows
+3. Combine 2 dataframes above by rows

 **Extract only the measurements on the mean and standard deviation for each measurement.(line 33-43)**